jackyzha0/jackyzha0.github.io/content/thoughts/digital-permanence.md

   if people STILL hold views that are problematic by today's standards, then THAT's problematic

 [ephemereal-content](/thoughts/ephemereal-content)
-  move towards realtime media rather than offline media (e.g. streaming > videos)
+  move towards [real-time content](thoughts/ephemereal-content.md) media rather than offline media (e.g. streaming > videos)

 A theorem is only a fact in the context of the axioms on which it is based.
 Axioms are treated more like postulates, accepted only tentatively and defining a branch of mathematics.